mr7brown/agb.github.io/pages/mydoc/style_guide/2_grammar/Capitalization.md

 folder: mydoc
 ---

 Different organizations have a house style for capitalization rules.
-The rules presented here are not intended to be presented to be necesarrily right.
+The rules presented here are not intended to be objectively correct.
 Insted, the capitalization rules on this page reflect a stylistic preference.
-Refer to Purdue's [Online Writing Lab](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html) for more information on capitalization rules.
+For more information on capitalization rules, see [Help with Capitals](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html).
 Following the general capitalization rules and stylistic preferences, comes consistency.
 No matter which style is chosen, being consitent across the content is necessary.

 ## Capitalizing headings